Instability of steady-state mixed-state symmetry-protected topological order to strong-to-weak spontaneous symmetry breaking: Decohered cluster state

-Let us briefly review the relationship between SPT order in 1d and projective representations.
-Pure-state SPT phases in 1d protected by a global symmetry $G$ are characterized and classified by edge modes transforming in a projective representation of $G$.
-The classification can be formulated in terms of the second cohomology group $H^2(G,U(1))$, which tabulates the inequivalent projective representations of $G$ with $U(1)$ phases.
-In Ref.~\cite{ma2023average}, it was shown that mixed-state SPT phases protected by a combination of a strong $K$ symmetry and weak $G$ symmetry are classified by $\bigoplus_{p=1}^2 H^{2-p}(G,H^p(K,U(1))$.
+In Ref.~\cite{ma2023average}, it was shown that mixed-state SPT phases protected by a combination of a strong $K$ symmetry and weak $G$ symmetry are also classified by a cohomology group, namely $\bigoplus_{p=1}^2 H^{2-p}(G,H^p(K,U(1))$.
 In the present case of the decohered cluster state, we have $G=K=\ztwo$, so that the above classification evaluates to $H^{1}(\ztwo,H^{1}(\ztwo,U(1)))=\ztwo$.
 This means that there is a single nontrivial mixed-state SPT phase with symmetry $\ztwo^\text{S}\times\ztwo^\text{W}$, with respect to the definition given in Ref.~\cite{ma2023average}.
 And indeed a nontrivial SPT order can be constructed from the domain-wall construction between the strong $\ztwo$ and the weak $\ztwo$ symmetries such as $\rhopp$.

 To see that the decohered cluster state indeed realizes the $\ztwo^S \times \ztwo^W$ symmetry projectively at its boundary, we first construct the following family of density matrices on open boundary conditions: